 For more information about Emily or her books, please download her Media Kit (which contains author photo, bio, interview, and book sheets).
 It is available for you by clicking below.

-For business inquiries or to request a review copy, please contact Emily’s publicity manager at the form below.
+For business inquiries or to request a review copy, please use the link below.